crux-bphc/CMS-Android/CONTRIBUTING.md

 5. Create a commit with the aforementioned changes.
 Tag this commit with the version number using `git tag`.
    Fast-forward `master` to the latest `development`.

 6. Push both `master` and `development` directly to the repo.
-While doing so, the releaser should exercise utmost caution.
+While doing so, the release manager should exercise utmost caution.
 Use a PR if you are unsure and are doing this process for the first time.
 Make sure you push the tag that you just created as well using `git push --tags <name-of-remote>`.